tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 # Security Considerations

-Since client can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB packets.
-Clients should be aware that it might not be possible to distinguish between resolvers that do not have any Equivalent Encrypted Resolver and such an active attack.
+Since client can receive DNS SVCB answers over unencrypted DNS, in-path attackers can prevent successful discovery by dropping SVCB packets.
+When using IP-based discovery ({{bootstrapping}}), it is not possible to distinguish between resolvers that do not have any Equivalent Encrypted Resolver and such an active attack.
+Clients that wish to defend against these attacks MUST use name-based discovery ({{encrypted}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is an Equivalent Encrypted Resolver.

 While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA guard
 {{?RFC6105}}.
-An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Equivalent Encrypted Resolver uses a different IP address from the Unencrypted Resolver.
-Such an Encrypted Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.
+An attacker who is temporarily in-path might then try to gain persistent access to the client's DNS traffic by causing the client to discover an apparent Equivalent Encrypted Resolver that is actually operated by the attacker.

-If the IP address of an Equivalent Encrypted Resolver differs from that of an Unencrypted Resolver, clients MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+If the IP address of an Unencrypted Resolver is public, clients MUST validate that this IP address is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+This ensures that the Encrypted Resolver is authorized by the operator of the Unencrypted Resolver.

 When the Unencrypted Resolver has a local IP address, use of the Equivalent Encrypted Resolver ({{opportunistic}}) MUST be subject to strict freshness